CloudCoinConsortium/CloudCoin/RAIDA Protocol/README.md

  ```
 ----------------------------------------------
 # ![#f0156c](https://via.placeholder.com/15/f0156c/000000?text=+)Super Fix
-Super Fix is slow and takes as much as 10 seconds per coin per RAIDA.
-It should
+Super Fix can fix many coins at once.
+But, it is slow and takes as much as 10 seconds per RAIDA.
+Super Fix should
-be used on to fix RAIDA that are difficult such as when there are five in a row
+only be used on coins that cannot be fixed by other fixes.
+Such as when a coin has five fracks in a row.
+Super Fix requires 13 tickets or more from any RAIDA.
-of fracked coins.
-Because the RAIDA does not have enough neighbours to provide
-tickets, the Super Fix and be used.
-Super Fix calls on 13 RAIDA to provide
-tickets.
 This is the majority.
-When calling, all of the RAIDA and their
+When calling, all of 25 RAIDA have an index in the r[] array sent.
-tickets are sent.
-If a ticket for a RAIDA was not sent, then the word
+If a ticket for a RAIDA is not sent, then the word
-"false" is put their instead.
+"false" in their array index.

 Example GET Request for two Coins to be fixed:
 ```